Help us improve your experience.

 Python commit and op scripts execute with the access privileges of the user who invokes the script.

 Python event and SNMP scripts execute with the access privileges of the user configured in the python-script-user statement.
-If the python-script-user statement is not configured, the script executes with the access privileges of the user and group nobody.
+If you do not configure the python-script-user statement, the script executes with the access privileges of the user and group nobody.

 Change History Table